nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the delete marked operation works.
 ![images](images/DeleteMarkedCommandSequenceDiagram.png)

+#### Design considerations:

+**Aspect: User command to use in deleting marked applicants:**

+* **Alternative 1 (current choice):** Separate command for deleting marked applicants
+    * Pros: Command has single responsibility of deleting marked applicants based.
+    * Pros: Easy to use for user, does not take any additional input.
+    * Cons: User might be confused between `delete` command for general deletion and `delete_marked` command.

+* **Alternative 2:** Part of `delete` command functionality
+    * Pros: Intuitive for user to use `delete` command for all deletion purposes
+    * Cons: Breaks the single responsibility principle as deleting marked applicants does not delete applicants at specific indices like the rest of the `delete` command, but rather a certain group of applicants at once.

 ### Edit feature

 The ```edit``` command is facilitated by creating an ```EditCommand``` depending on the given input.